Insurance for Used Car

 You should be aware that the insurance policy transfer (after the sale of the car) can take 14 days.
 In case it exceeds the stipulated period, any of your claims can be rejected.
 IRDAI rules clearly state that to settle insurance claims, the insurance policy and the car's Registration Certificate (RC) should both have the same name and address.

 To transfer the insurance policy, as a seller, you have to convey this information to the insurance firm in writing.
 Also, the payment of pro-rata charge will be made by the seller to recover the NCB, which is from the date of transfer to the expiry date of the policy.

-It's important to read the car insurance policy document carefully to ensure a stress-free claim settlement, instead of assuming things and causing confusion.
+It's important to read the car insurance document carefully to ensure a stress-free claim settlement, instead of assuming things and causing confusion.
 So, before opting for any policy, ensure you have understood all the terms and conditions of the insurance company.

 Selection of insurance company

 Whether it's new or used car insurance policy, make sure you choose an insurance policy that offers the coverage you need, has a fast claim settlement ratio and smooth claim processing.
 For example, Tata AIG's Auto Secure Private Car Package Policy offers third-party liability and personal accident cover.
 You can also choose from 13 add-ons to strengthen the policy.

 Make sure you #ThinkAhead and get the right used car insurance policy for your vehicle so that you and your loved ones are always protected.